Olive-blockchain/Olive-network.github.io/collections/_faq/17-when-will-chia-launch-mainnet.en.md

 ---
 lang: en
 order: 17
-title: "When will Chia launch mainnet?"
+title: "When will olive launch mainnet?"
 ---

 The mainnet has now launched.
-You can install the Chia software and follow software development on our [Github page](https://github.com/Chia-Network/).
+You can install the olive software and follow software development on our [Github page](https://github.com/olive-Network/).